dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/salesforce.md

    > incremental loads, updating or adding data based on the 'last_timestamp' value without erasing
    > previously loaded data.

+1. Salesforce enforces specific limits on API data requests.
+These limits vary based on the Salesforce edition and license type, as outlined in the [Salesforce API Request Limits documentation](https://developer.salesforce.com/docs/atlas.en-us.salesforce_app_limits_cheatsheet.meta/salesforce_app_limits_cheatsheet/salesforce_app_limits_platform_api.htm).

-1. To limit the number of Salesforce API data requests, you can set `IS_PRODUCTION` variable to `False` in "[salesforce/settings.py](https://github.com/dlt-hub/verified-sources/blob/master/sources/salesforce/settings.py)", which limits API call requests to 100.
+   To limit the number of Salesforce API data requests, developers can control the environment for production or development purposes.
+For development, you can set the `IS_PRODUCTION` variable to `False` in "[salesforce/settings.py](https://github.com/dlt-hub/verified-sources/blob/master/sources/salesforce/settings.py)", which limits API call requests to 100.
 To modify this limit, you can update the query limit in "[salesforce/helpers.py](https://github.com/dlt-hub/verified-sources/blob/756edaa00f56234cd06699178098f44c16d6d597/sources/salesforce/helpers.py#L56)" as required.

    >To read more about Salesforce query limits, please refer to their official
    >[documentation here](https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/sforce_api_calls_soql_select_limit.htm).